1Terre (1989-91)25:59Annette Vande GorneTao

 •• Spatialization: The concert 8-track version (of 1991) requires a minimum of 12 or 16 loudspeakers set up in two groups, one of them placed in a frontal position (tracks 5-8) and the other one around the public (tracks 1-4) — in a traditional concert hall —, or one in an inner ring facing the public and the other surrounding the public seated in a circle — in an appropriate setting or outdoors.

 Terre [Earth] was realized at the GRM in their SYTER and 123 studios (Paris, France), and mixed at the Métamorphoses d’Orphée studio (Ohain, Belgium).
 It premiered on January 30, 1991 in a concert of the Clair de terre series organized by the Association pour la création et la recherche électroacoustiques du Québec (ACREQ), under the direction of Robert Normandeau, at the Planétarium de Montréal (Québec).
 The work was commissioned by the Ina-GRM.
 Many thanks to Yann Geslin and Daniel Teruggi for their essential and persevering help.

 - January 30, 1991, Clair de terre II: Concert 4 — L’espace du son, Planétarium de Montréal, Montréal (Québec)

-This version is a stereophonic reduction of the 8-track original realized in 1992 for radiophonic listening.
+This version is a stereophonic reduction of the 8-channel original realized in 1992 for radiophonic listening.